zxshah/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ntp.md

       # Enable Serving NTP to clients
       serve:
         all:
-          enabled: <bool>
+          enabled: <bool; required>
-          vrfs:
-            - name: <str>

           # Standard ACL to apply to NTP serve.
 Only one ACL per VRF can be configured.
 All ACLs are applied in the 'in' direction.
-        access_groups:
-          - name: <str; required>

-            # Use 'default' to add ACL to the default VRF
-            vrf: <str; required>
+          access_group: <str>

-        # IPv6 standard ACL to apply to NTP serve.
+          # Standard IPv6 ACL to apply to NTP serve.
 Only one ACL per VRF can be configured.
 All ACLs are applied in the 'in' direction.
-        ipv6_access_groups:
+          ipv6_access_group: <str>
+          vrfs:
             - name: <str; required>

-            # Use 'default' to add ACL to the default VRF
-            vrf: <str; required>
+              access_group: <str>
+              ipv6_access_group: <str>
     ```